Calcium gluconate: Magnesium sulfate overdose

 It is also used to counteract an overdose of Epsom salts magnesium sulfate, which is often administered to pregnant women in order to prophylactically prevent seizures (as in a patient experiencing preeclampsia).
 Magnesium sulfate is no longer given to pregnant women who are experiencing premature labor in order to slow or stop their contractions (other tocolytics are now used instead due to better efficacy and side effect profiles).
 Excess magnesium sulfate results in magnesium sulfate toxicity, which results in both respiratory depression and a loss of deep tendon reflexes (hyporeflexia).

 Hydrofluoric acid burns

 Gel preparations of calcium gluconate are used to treat hydrofluoric acid burns.
 The calcium gluconate reacts with hydrofluoric acid to form insoluble, non-toxic calcium fluoride.
-In addition to a 2.5% calcium gluconate gel being applied directly to the chemical burn, the person may also receive calcium gluconate supplements because the fluoride ion precipitates serum calcium, causing hypocalcemia.
+In addition to a 2.5% calcium gluconate gel being applied directly to the chemical burn, the victim should be provided with oral or injected calcium supplementation because the fluoride ion (F−) precipitates serum calcium and can thus prompt hypocalcemia.